 1-BR (725 sq ft) | 18 SEER | $13,108 | $13,180 | $13,360 |

-20 SEER | $11,162 | $11,270 | $11,540 | |
+1-BR (725 sq ft) | 20 SEER | $11,162 | $11,270 | $11,540 |

 2-BR (975 sq ft) | 18 SEER | $13,144 | $13,240 | $13,480 |

-20 SEER | $11,216 | $11,360 | $11,720 | |
+2-BR (975 sq ft) | 20 SEER | $11,216 | $11,360 | $11,720 |

 3-BR (1,100 sq ft) | 18 SEER | $13,162 | $13,270 | $13,540 |

-20 SEER | $11,243 | $11,405 | $11,810 |
+3-BR (1,100 sq ft) | 20 SEER | $11,243 | $11,405 | $11,810 |

 Put simply, if you can find state or federal programs for higher-efficiency heat pumps, they are absolutely worth the investment when considering retrofitting or upgrading a given heating and cooling system.
 The savings will pay for themselves.
-On the other hand, if you live in a state without those programs, make sure that your new model’s SEER rating meets or exceeds the minimum requirements.
+On the other hand, if you live in a state without those programs, make sure that your new model’s SEER rating meets or exceeds minimum requirements.

+Oasis HVAC, the author of this report, has been serving the Detroit Metro’s heating and cooling needs for nearly 20 years.
 For more information on our methodology or to schedule a service appointment for your Detroit area home, contact us using the short form or call us at (586) 854-9278.
 We’ve been a partner of the community since 2007 and look forward to showing why punctuality, transparency, and expertise have so many customers coming back.